Braid group symmetries of Grassmannian cluster algebras: Group theory results and conjectures

-On the other hand the well-known symmetries of the cluster structure on $\Conf(k,r)$ are \begin{itemize} \item The cyclic shift $P$ and rotation symmetry $\Theta$. \item The \emph{duality map} $\ast$, induced by the outer automorphism $M \mapsto (M^{-1})^t$ of $\SL_k$, see \cite{GoncharovShenDT,HenriquesCactus,LeClassicalGroups} for different treatments of this map.
-It satisfies $*^2 = \text{id}$ and it commutes with both $P$ and $\Theta$. \end{itemize} All three of these symmetries of Fock-Goncharov space act by cluster automorphisms.
+The well known symmetries of the Grassmannian cluster structure are the twisted cyclic shift $\rho$, the reflection symmetry $\theta$, and finally the twist map $\tau$ defined by Marsh and Scott \cite{MarshScott}.
+Both $\rho$ and $\theta$ are cluster automorphisms, while $\tau$ is a quasi-automorphism but not a cluster automorphism \cite[Proposition 8.10]{MarshScott}.
+As will be very relevant to us, the square of the twist is proportional to a power of the cyclic shift $\tau^2 \propto \rho^{-k}$ \cite[Corollary 4.2]{MarshScott}.

-Goncharov-Shen \cite{GoncharovShenDT} defined a formal rational automorphism of $\mca_{G,S}$ (called a \emph{Donaldson-Thomas transformation}) and proved that it commutes with every orientation-preserving element of the cluster modular group.
-That is, this element lies in the center of the group $\CMG^+$.
-Furthermore, they showed that in the case of the space $\Conf(k,r)$, this central element is the composition $\ast \circ P^{-1} = P^{-1} \circ \ast$.
+The well-known symmetries of the cluster structure on $\Conf(k,r)$ are the twisted cyclic shift $P$ of affine flags, the reflection symmetry $\Theta$ of affine flags, and the \emph{Hodge star map} (or \emph{duality map}) $\ast$ (cf.~\cite{GoncharovShenDT,HenriquesCactus,LeClassicalGroups} for different treatments of $\ast$).
+All three of these are cluster automorphisms of $\Conf(k,r)$.